foursides/foursides.github.io/_posts/2012-07-22-A-Canadian-in-Vegas-Where-Culture-Goes-to-Die.md

 ---
 layout: post
-title: A Canadian in Vegas- Where Culture Goes to Die
+title: A Canadian in Vegas Where Culture Goes to Die
 description: A short trip to Las Vegas, my first trip to a major US city in 7 years.
 A rather strange experience.
 category: article
 tags: las vegas, travel